StarmiyaMiyuki/ruby/rails/README.md

-Rails is a `web application framework` written in the Ruby programming lang. root files are application.html.erb and application.css, application.js.
+Rails is a `web application framework` developed by David Heinemeier Hansson. root files are application.html.erb and application.css, application.js.
 Rails supports `Webpack` and `Yarn`